swatidantu/robocomp-blog-web/gsoc/2022/contributor_guidance.md

 You can find the list of ideas for Google Summer of Code 2022 [here](/web/gsoc/2022/ideas/).

-Before writting your application, take into account the following posints:
+Before writting your application, take into account the following considerations:

 * It is important to first familiarize with the [software](https://github.com/robocomp/robocomp).
 * Please, go through the available tutorials and direct your questions to the [gitter chat](https://gitter.im/robocomp/robocomp/robocomp-gsoc).